-Mother-Newborn Intensive Care Unit: A Paradigm Shift in Small and Sick Newborn Care
+Mother-Newborn Intensive Care Units and Small and Sick Newborn Care

 Why is Care of Low Birthweight Infants Crucial?

 Every year, approximately 20 million babies—15% of all births—are born with low birthweight (LBW).
 Over 70% of all newborn deaths occur in this vulnerable group.
 Interventions to reduce mortality in LBW infants are crucial if countries are to attain the Sustainable Development Goal of reducing neonatal mortality to less than 12 per 1,000 live births by 2030.

 Among the various interventions to improve survival among LBW infants, kangaroo mother care (KMC) is among the most effective (40% mortality reduction).
 KMC involves keeping the baby in skin-to-skin contact on the mother’s chest continuously (until the baby no longer wants to stay in that position) and feeding the baby only breast milk.
 KMC not only helps babies survive, reducing problems such as hypothermia and hypoglycemia, but also promotes growth and long-term neurodevelopment.
 Currently, the World Health Organization (WHO) recommends initiating KMC in health facilities for all LBW babies who are clinically stable.

 Unfortunately, the infants who are most likely to die in the first few days of life may not be eligible for KMC as per the current recommendation.
 Most newborn deaths occur in the first three days of life, when most babies weighing less than 2,000 grams are not considered stable.
 Thus, the 40% mortality reduction impact of KMC seen in the KMC studies would only be among survivors until this time.
 There is a critical knowledge gap regarding the effect on survival of initiating continuous KMC immediately after birth.